monix/monix-connect/docs/dynamo.md

  ### From config

-  The laziest and best way to create the _DynamoDb_ connection is from a configuration file.
+  The laziest and recommended way to create the _DynamoDb_ connection is from a configuration file.
-  To do so, you'd just need to create an `application.conf` following the template [reference.conf](https://github.com/monix/monix-connect/tree/master/aws-auth/src/main/resources/reference.conf).
+  To do so, you'd just need to create an `application.conf` following the template from [reference.conf](https://github.com/monix/monix-connect/tree/master/aws-auth/src/main/resources/reference.conf).
-  If you don't create your own config file, it will default to the `reference.conf` mentioned just before, which uses `DefaultCredentialsProvider`.

-  Below snippet shows an example of the configuration file to authenticate via `StaticCredentialsProvider` and region `EU-WEST-1`, as you can appreciate, the
+  Below snippet shows an example of the configuration file to authenticate via `StaticCredentialsProvider` and region `EU-WEST-1`, as you can appreciate the
   _http client_ settings are commented out since they are optional, however they could have been specified too for a more grained configuration of the underlying `NettyNioAsyncHttpClient`.

 ```hocon